ulyngs/oxforddown/README.md

 ## Requirements
 - LaTeX
   - Option 1 (recommended): download and install the MacTeX distribution from [tug.org/mactex/](http://www.tug.org/mactex/) (~4 gigs)
-  - Option 2: install Yihui Xie's [TinyTeX](https://yihui.name/tinytex/).
-You need to manually install the LaTeX package 'cbfonts-fd' with `tinytex::tlmgr_install('cbfonts-fd')` (#11) - the other necessary LaTeX packages will be automatically install for you by TinyTeX.
+  - Option 2: install [TinyTeX](https://yihui.name/tinytex/).
+Afterwards, manually install the LaTeX package 'cbfonts-fd' with `tinytex::tlmgr_install('cbfonts-fd')` (#11) - the other necessary LaTeX packages will be automatically installed for you by TinyTeX when you build to PDF for the first time.
 - [R](https://cran.rstudio.com) and [RStudio version 1.2 or higher](https://www.rstudio.com/products/rstudio/download/#download)
 - The R packages `rmarkdown`, `bookdown`, `tidyverse`, `kableExtra`, and `here`
 - *If on Mac*